Images Courtesy Dr. Kaae

 To drink water, the Namib beetle (genus Stenocara) stands on a small ridge of sand.
 Facing into the breeze, with its body angled at forty-five degrees; the beetle catches fog droplets on its hardened wings (elytra).
 Its head faces upwind, and its stiff, bumpy outer wings are spread against the damp breeze.
 Minute water droplets from the fog gather on its wings; the droplets stick to hydrophilic bumps, which are surrounded by waxy, hydrophobic troughs.
 Droplets accumulate and coalesce until their combined weight overcomes the water's electrostatic attraction to the bumps as well as any opposing force of the wind; in a ten-mile-an-hour breeze, such a droplet would stick to the wing until it grows to roughly two-tenths of an inch in diameter; at that point it would roll down the beetle's back to its mouth parts.

-The water droplets in that occur in fog are only one one-thousandth of an inch across.
+The water droplets in that occur in fog are only 1/1,000 inch across.
 Some of the larger droplets are only twice that size.
 These are so small that they often don't fall downward; instead they are carried sideways or even upwards due to currents of wind.
 The trick to drinking fog is getting the droplets to aggregate, so that wind and electrostatic forces no longer overwhelm gravity.
 When a wind-blown fog droplet lands on a hydrophilic (water-loving) surface, such as clean glass or stone, the drop flattens out because of the electrostatic attraction between the molecules of water and those of the surface.
 The cross section of the flat drop is too small for the wind to pick it back up.
 And, because water molecules so strongly attract each other, the flat drop also presents a highly hydrophilic surface to which other droplets can cling.